AlcoholRehabHelp Logo

 Treatment for Kidney Damage

-Depending on the underlying cause, some types of kidney damage can be treated.
-Usually, though, chronic kidney disease has no cure.
+Depending on the underlying cause, you can treat some kidney damage.
+However, chronic kidney disease often has no cure.

 Kidney damage treatment usually includes measures to help control symptoms and reduce complications.
 If your kidneys are severely damaged, you may require treatment for end-stage kidney disease.